govuk-one-login/service-header/docs/prototype-kit-installation.md

 You may not receive updates or bug fixes automatically.

-To update the header to the most recent version, please run `npm update govuk-one-login-service-header` in your terminal.
+To update the header to the most recent version, please run `npm update @govuk-one-login/service-header` in your terminal.